bcambs09/Agent2Notion/README.md

 An AI-first API, fine-tuned to your Notion workspace.

-Either as an initial manual step or as a recurring daily job, Agent2Notion scans your Notion workspace for pages and databases, generating custom descriptions for each.
-These descriptions become the basis for agentic tool calls that add new database entries or page content to your workspace.
+Agent2Notion scans your Notion workspace for pages and databases, automatically generating custom descriptions for each.
+These serve as the descriptions for dynamically created LLM tool calls that can add new database entries or page content to your Notion.

-The backend is a FastAPI server powered by a LangGraph workflow that can reason over your request and call dynamically-generated tools that map directly to your personal Notion workspace.

----
+## API use cases
+* iOS shortcuts
+* Alexa skills
+* Custom GPT actions (OpenAPI-compatible)

-## 🗺  High-Level Architecture
+## High-Level Architecture

 ```
 Client ─▶ /add-to-notion  ─┐